 “Nothing happened.
 I am just tired and I think I’m getting the flu.
 I’m fine, Sam.
 I’ll see you tonight.
 Love you.”
-I said
+I lied

 “I love you too.”
-Said, Sam, as I ended the call.
+Sam said as I ended the call.
 I set the phone down on the counter and continued getting ready.

 I cleaned up, got dressed, and put a scarf around my neck.
-I even put on some makeup on to hide how terrible I really looked.
+I even put on some makeup to hide how terrible I really looked.
 With one last check I grabbed my backpack, barely having the strength to pick it up.
+I should have just stayed home or told someone what was going on, but then I’d hurt Ethan.
+I had to protect him as he was my little brother and Sam would be here tonight.
 I had to make it through the day for Sam.

 My dad was in the living room when I came down the stairs.
-When I got near the bottom my legs gave out and before I hit the floor I was in his arms.
-“Carly, are you feeling alright?”
+Each step felt like lifting a cinderblock and I was actually running out of breath.
+When I got near the bottom my legs gave out and before I hit the floor, I was in his arms, “Carly, are you feeling alright?”

 “Carly, you can’t go to school like this.
 You can barely walk and you do not look your best.
 Go back to bed and I can call you in.”
-Said, Dad, trying to help me, but I refused his help.
+Dad said trying to help me, but I refused his help.

 “I am not going to miss school.
 I have a test today and the homework will just pile up.
 If I feel like I can’t make it anymore, I’ll come home during lunch.
 But I have to go and nothing you stay is gonna stop me.”
 I said

 “I’m not going to stop you.”
-Said Dad
+Dad replied

 “If you want to go to school, I’ll drive you.
 I can’t make you do anything you don’t want to, but if you feel like you can’t make it, come home.
-Don’t make yourself suffer.”
-Said Dad
+Don’t make yourself suffer for no reason.
+Deal?”
+Dad said

 “You are just like your mother used to be.”
-Said, Dad, as he caught my attention.
-“She was stubborn and would go to work sick because she had to help support us.
+Dad said as he caught my attention, “She was stubborn and would go to work sick because she had to help support us.
 She would rather see herself suffer then watch any of us get hurt.”

 “She’s not like that anymore.”
 I whispered underneath my breath.

-Dad sighed and continued to drive.
-“I know I never talk about your mother and that I moved on quite quickly.
+Dad sighed and continued to drive, “I know I never talk about your mother and that I moved on quite quickly.
 It’s just when she died, I felt like a part of me had died with her.
 I needed someone to help me heal that wound and Amy was there.
-I don’t talk of your mother because it causes me too much pain.”
+I don’t talk about your mother because it causes me too much pain.”